vivainio/RoughGrep/README.md

 RoughGrep is a very thin UI over RipGrep that allows comfortably browsing over the results, and launching VSCode at the line of the hit, or event at the nesting project (e.g. the directory that has the .csproj or .fsproj file).

-(RipGrep, as people know, is the fastest Grep on the planet)
+([RipGrep](https://github.com/BurntSushi/ripgrep), as people know, is the fastest Grep on the planet!)

 ## Requirements